thosgood/this-weeks-finds/markdown/151-200/week151.md

 B\) homotopy classes of maps from X to BG.

 Now, suppose G is an *abelian* topological group.
 Then BG is better than a topological space with basepoint.
-It\'s an abelian topological group!
+It's an abelian topological group!

 This means that we can *iterate* this trick.
 Starting with an abelian topological group G we can form BG, and BBG, and BBBG, and so on.
-This is called \"delooping\", because the loop space of each of these spaces is the previous one.
+This is called "delooping", because the loop space of each of these spaces is the previous one.

-It\'s always fun to iterate any process whenever you can - Freud called this \"repetition compulsion\" - but there\'s more going on here than just that.
-In \"[week149](week149.html)\" I said that when we have a list of spaces, each being the loop space of the previous one, it\'s called a \"spectrum\".
+It's always fun to iterate any process whenever you can - Freud called this "repetition compulsion" - but there's more going on here than just that.
+In ["Week 149"](#week149) I said that when we have a list of spaces, each being the loop space of the previous one, it's called a "spectrum".
 And I said that we can use a spectrum to get a generalized cohomology theory.
 So we now have a trick for getting a generalized cohomology theory from a topological abelian group!

-In particular, suppose we start with a plain old abelian group A. We can think of it as a topological group with the discrete topology - let\'s call this K(A,0).
+In particular, suppose we start with a plain old abelian group A. We can think of it as a topological group with the discrete topology - let's call this K(A,0).
 Then we can define

 K(A,1) = B(K(A,0))